-- B5.12 Access from the development to the public road is to have a minimum finished access level of: - The flood immunity of the connecting public road; or - The current day 1% AEP flood event level for the site. - B5.13 Earthworks for driveways and access must satisfy the objectives of B3.C of the DCP and LEP.
+- B5.11 Access from the building envelope to the public road is to have a minimum finished access level of: - The flood immunity of the connecting public road; or - The current day 1% AEP flood event level for the site. - B5.12 Earthworks for driveways and access must satisfy the objectives of B3.C of the DCP and LEP.